Urinary tract infection (UTI) Overview

 Usually, UTI symptoms clear up within a few days of treatment.
 But you may need to continue antibiotics for a week or more.
 Take the entire course of antibiotics recommended by your doctor to ensure that the infection is completely eradicated.
 For an uncomplicated UTI that occurs when you’re otherwise healthy, your doctor may recommend a shorter course of treatment, such as taking an antibiotic for three days.
 But whether this short course of treatment is adequate to treat your UTI depends on your particular symptoms and medical history.

 If you have recurrent UTIs, your doctor may recommend a longer course of antibiotic treatment or a self-treatment program with short courses of antibiotics at the outset of your urinary symptoms.
 For infections related to sexual activity, your doctor may recommend taking a single dose of antibiotics after sexual intercourse.

 For severe UTIs, hospitalization and intravenous antibiotics may be necessary.
-When recurrences are frequent or a kidney infection becomes chronic, your doctor will likely refer you to a doctor who specializes in urinary disorders (urologist) or a doctor whose specialty is kidneys (nephrologist) for an evaluation to determine if urologic abnormalities may be causing the infections.
+When urinary tract infections are frequent or a kidney infection becomes chronic, your doctor will likely refer you to a doctor who specializes in urinary disorders (urologist) or a doctor whose specialty is kidneys (nephrologist) for an evaluation to determine if urologic abnormalities may be causing the infections.